 Information on violent and nonviolent crime is available from two major sources: the Federal Bureau of Investigation's Uniform Crime Reports (UCR) and the Bureau of Justice Statistics' National Crime Victimization Survey (NCVS), both published by the Department of Justice.
 The focus of this discussion is on the UCR and NCVS.
 Additional sources are listed in Appendix A.

 THE UNIFORM CRIME REPORTS (UCR).
 Begun in 1930 and published annually, the Uniform Crime Reports (UCR) includes offenses reported to law enforcement agencies at the city, county, and state levels.
 State universities and colleges are required to report in the UCR offenses committed on their campuses.
 The purpose of the UCR is to enable law enforcement agencies to exchange information about reported crime and to assist in future crime planning and control.
 The UCR is a nationwide reporting program, a cooperative effort of more than 16,000 city, county, and state law enforcement agencies voluntarily reporting data on crime and arrests.
 Indexed crimes are categorized as property and personal offenses and include murder, forcible rape, arson, burglary, robbery, larceny-theft, motor vehicle theft, and aggravated assault.
+As an example, the FBI reported that violent crime offenses increased in 2015.
+In 2015, an estimated 1,197,704 violent crimes occurred nationwide, an increase of 3.9% from 2014 (see Figure 1-1).

 The UCR is valuable to law enforcement, but it has some limitations.
 First, it details only reported crime.
-Thus the so-called dark figure of crime, or unreported crime, is not included.
+Thus, the so-called dark figure of crime, or unreported crime, is not included.
 Second, the UCR primarily concerns arrests and offender demographics; it does not include information on victims.
 It is also subject to manipulation of information, or false reporting, by an agency.
 That is, some law enforcement agencies alter reports to reduce the negative image that may accompany high crime activity in their communities (McCleary, Nienstedt, and Erven, 1982).